-Institutional Biosafety Committee (IBC) and Biosafety and Recombinant DNA Committee (the formal name of the IBC at the College of Medicine).
-These committees, one located at University Park and one located at the College of Medicine (CoM), are appointed to review all proposed research, testing or teaching activities involving regulated materials to be conducted under the auspices of the University.
+The Institutional Biosafety Committee (IBC) located at University Park and the College of Medicine (COM) are appointed to review all proposed research, testing or teaching activities involving regulated materials to be conducted under the auspices of the University.
 Projects are reviewed for compliance with University Policy as well as the regulations governing the use of regulated materials as set forth by policies and regulations promulgated by the NIH, Center for Disease Control (CDC), United States Department of Agriculture (USDA) and other federal agencies.
 The membership of these Committees provides for a balanced review of all submitted activities by inclusion of the Biological Safety Officer, faculty, staff, and local community representatives.

 Committee records are subject to unannounced inspections by representatives of the NIH Office of Science Policy (OSP).
-IBC submissions at both locations are carefully prepared and detailed; and written documentation must accompany all submission supplements or clarifications.
-The Office for Research Protections (ORP) is responsible for coordinating University Park IBC reviews and approvals for all University campuses and colleges except for the CoM.
-The Office of the Vice Dean for Research and Graduate Studies is responsible for coordinating CoM IBC reviews and approvals.
+The Office for Research Protections (ORP) is responsible for coordinating University Park IBC reviews and approvals for all University campuses and colleges except for the COM.
+The Office of the Vice Dean for Research and Graduate Studies is responsible for coordinating COM IBC reviews and approvals.

 This Policy is applicable to all research, testing, or teaching activities involving regulated materials conducted under the auspices of the University and applies to all University campus locations and colleges.
 University projects involving the use of regulated materials at other institutions shall receive Institutional Biosafety Committee (IBC) approval from the cooperating institution.
-In the case of collaboration between the College of Medicine/Hershey Medical Center (Hershey) and any other University location, Hershey will be treated as a cooperating institution.
+In the case of collaboration between the College of Medicine/Penn State Health (PSH) and any other University location, PSH will be treated as a cooperating institution.
 Copies of IBC approvals from cooperating institutions should be forwarded to the appropriate Administrative Office (ORP or Office of the Vice Dean for Research and Graduate Studies) along with a completed IBC application.
 The IBC may require documentation of approval from the cooperating institution prior to granting its approval.
 If the cooperating institution does not have an IBC or comparable body, then the work may require review by the appropriate University Committee.

 The Committee has final authority to approve, disapprove or suspend indefinitely an activity involving the use of regulated materials.